How to Roast Vegetables

 Roasted vegetables make a gorgeous side or additon to pasta or salad.
 What vegetables you roast may depend on the time of year and what you have on hand.
 Some of our favorites include roasted carrots, roasted tomatoes, roasted potatoes, and roasted asparagus.
 Here's how to get started roasting your own veggies!

-1. Clean the vegetables you plan to roast with cool water and pat dry.
-Cut into bite-size wedges, cubes, strips, florets, or pieces.
+- Clean the vegetables with cool water and pat dry.
+Cut into bite-size wedges, cubes, strips, or florets.
 The pieces should be similar in size to promote even cooking.
 Plan on 6 cups raw vegetables for six to eight side-dish servings.

 Roasted Vegetables Tip: For green beans, precook the beans in boiling water before roasting to keep them from getting dry and shriveled (roasting time: 8 to 10 minutes).

 - Preheat the oven to 450 degrees F or to the temperature specified in your recipe.
 Hearty vegetables such as potatoes, turnips, parsnips, fennel, carrots, onions, and cauliflower need a little extra roasting time, so put them in a shallow roasting pan, a 15x10x1-inch baking pan, or a 13x9x2-inch baking pan first.